AXPONA 2017: Clement Perry

 Chicago, May 2017

 For the record, I had no intentions of attending this year’s AXPONA.
-The reason is because it’s just too close to the Munich High End show which always takes up all my energy during the month of May.
-However, after finding out a few close friends were also attending, and that brothers Dave Thomas and Mike Wright also live in Chicago, I simply couldn’t help surprising them.
+The reason is that it’s just too close to the Munich High End show, which always drains all my energy in May.
+However, after learning that a few close friends were attending and that brothers Dave Thomas and Mike Wright live in Chicago, I simply couldn’t help but surprise them.

 I’m the one who got surprised!

 Based solely on the size of previous AXPONA shows (based on my last recollection), this should be easy to waltz through in a day.
 OR SO I THOUGHT.
 This year’s show was an absolute shocker for me since it’s my first time back in the Windy City in over a decade.
 I had no idea AXPONA had grown so enormously.
-The sheer number of rooms and overall magnitude had me overwhelmed considering I came only for a day.
+The sheer number of rooms and their overall magnitude overwhelmed me, even though I was only there for a day.
 This show’s expansiveness makes the Denver Audiofest, my favorite US audio trade show, look like a walk through the park.
-I know the Windy City is a hustle and bustle town rich in its history and home to great sport legends, but I had no idea that the world of high-end audio had decided to name Chicago AXPONA home sweet home.
+I know the Windy City is a hustle-and-bustle town, rich in its history and home to great sports legends, but I had no idea that the world of high-end audio had decided to name Chicago AXPONA home sweet home.

-If memory serves me correctly, I do remember the AXPONA NYC in the spring of 2011 in Manhattan.
+If memory serves, I remember AXPONA NYC in the spring of 2011 in Manhattan.
 Thought that was a decent show.
-Why they never returned and hit paydirt in the Windy City is a mystery to me (especially being NYC native).
-I just thank God for Bill Wells who also attended previous AXPONA events and knew what to expect.
+Why they never returned and hit paydirt in the Windy City is a mystery to me (especially being a NYC native).
+I just thank God for Bill Wells, who also attended previous AXPONA events and knew what to expect.
 I did not.
 His show coverage is as insightful as it is informative.
 It is good enough on its own.
-However, due to the size of this event, I just had to include some of the interesting rooms he missed out on and that I thought were both inviting and presented outstanding sonics.
+However, given the size of this event, I had to include some of the interesting rooms he missed and that I thought were both inviting and offered outstanding sound.

 AXPONA-17-setups.jpg

-Fortunately, I did have my big and heavy Canon camera and sort of walked the show haphazardly (12th floor one moment, basement the next) – going wherever my instincts, unusual looking products and familiar faces led me…
+Fortunately, I did have my big, heavy Canon 5D mk4 camera and sort of walked the show haphazardly (12th floor one moment, basement the next) – going wherever my instincts, unusual-looking products, and familiar faces led me…

 audioprana.jpg